What Is Cork Fabric And Is It Eco Friendly?

 Once it’s 25 years old, the cork can be harvested every 9 to 12 years without causing permanent damage to the bark.
 For the average cork oak (which can reach 200+ years old), 16 harvesting sessions can sustainably take place.

 No machines are required to harvest the cork, either.
 A simple axe (like the ones used thousands of years ago) is all it takes.

 After the cork is harvested, it’s laid out to dry for about six months.
 Then, the cork is boiled in water, flattened, and molded into whatever material it will be used for.

 Typically, it’s rolled until extremely flat and thin, then supported by a fabric backing (usually cotton, polyester, or polyurethane).

 2. WHAT IS CORK FABRIC USED FOR?

-Cork is used for all manner of things: cork flooring, insulation, cork stoppers for wine bottles, eco friendly yoga mats and blocks, and, increasingly, sustainable fashion items looking to trade animal hides for vegan fabrics—like sustainable wallets, ethical handbags and purses, and sustainable shoes.
+Cork is used for all manner of things: cork flooring, insulation, cork stoppers for wine bottles, eco-friendly yoga mats, and, increasingly, sustainable fashion items looking to trade animal hides for vegan fabrics—like sustainable wallets, ethical handbags and purses, and sustainable shoes.